samhitasari05/samhitasari05/README.md

 🔗 [Visit My GitHub Portfolio for More](https://github.com/samhitasari05)

 ## **What I do for Fun**
-When I'm not working on data projects, I enjoy conducting workshops to foster data literacy, and exploring new cuisines in the kitchen.
+During my leisure hours, I enjoy watching starwars 🧙‍♂️ one of my top picks whenever I need a break!, and exploring .
 I also stay active by engaging in 🧘‍♀️ fitness activities that keep me energized and focused.

 ## **Key Skills**